bloominstituteoftechnology/node-db-challenge/README.md

 1. What do we need in order to have a _many to many_ relationship between two tables.

+To model this relationship we need to introduce a third table that holds foreign keys that reference the primary key on the related tables.

 ## Minimum Viable Product

 **NOTE** There is no boilerplate for you for this project.
 You will need to take the steps necessary for creating this project from scratch.
 Start by initializing your project with a `package.json` file and go from there.